-Guide to the blog of the book by Hugh Pope
+Guide to the blog and the books by Hugh Pope

-This blog is about the themes of my most recent book DINING WITH AL-QAEDA: Three Decades Exploring the Many Worlds of the Middle East, published in March 2010 by Thomas Dunne Books/St Martins Press.
+This blog started with updates on the themes of my most recent book DINING WITH AL-QAEDA: Three Decades Exploring the Many Worlds of the Middle East, published in March 2010 by Thomas Dunne Books/St Martins Press.
+Now I use it to review other people’s books and talk about my personal impressions from Turkey and Middle East in general.

 Additionally, best-selling writer Tony Horwitz says it’s “darkly fun”; musician David Byrne thinks it’s a “great book”, and hopes people listen to its insights on the region; top US diplomat Morton Abramowitz calls it “a great learning experience”; Iranian-American writer Azadeh Moaveni paid it the compliment of being “a page turner”; Mariane Pearl, widow of my late colleague Danny Pearl, believes it “raises essential questions”; and one of my war correspondent heroes, Jonathan Randal, believes it will make a reader “laugh, cry and learn”.

 Above is the original of the dust jacket author photo.
-It was taken in a U.S. Black Hawk helicopter over southern Iraq in 2003 by Thomas Foley, who, since life is full of strange twists and turns, is now the Republican candidate to be the next governor of the State of Connecticut.
+It was taken in a U.S. Black Hawk helicopter over southern Iraq in 2003 by Thomas Foley, who, since life is full of strange twists and turns, became a Republican candidate to be the next governor of the State of Connecticut.

 A ten-minute podcast of me telling stories from Dining with al-Qaeda to my International Crisis Group colleague Kim Abbott is available here, and a second 15-minute podcast of me talking about the problems faced by reporters in the Middle East is here.
 For an original, five-minute video guerrilla-style interview about the book by social media guru Thomas Crampton, click here.